 When it comes to being real with yourself, the formula is simple.
 No one knows you like you do and no one knows your situation like you do.
 You might tell people the story that sounds good or makes you look good, but only you know the truth.
 And if you’re going to better yourself, you need to stick to that truth.

-Even if not as glamorous, living in your truth has a true level of satisfaction.
+Even though not as glamorous, living in your truth has a true level of satisfaction.
 There’s no pressure.
 You never have to feel like you’re competing with anyone.
 That itself is an amazing life to live.
 People that are in competition, are so busy looking into other people’s lives and copying them, that they forget to write their own story.

 One thing’s for sure, no one has it perfect.
 You can’t have another person’s life, so work on your own.
 Fight for your happiness, no one else will.